CluedIn-io/CluedIn.Documentation/_docs/00-gettingStarted/30-docker-local.md

 #### Starting the application

 To start up the application use:

 ```shell
 ./cluedin.ps1 up
 ```
-This will start up the various containers in Docker and begin initilializing CluedIn for the first time.
+This will start up the various containers in Docker and begin initializing CluedIn for the first time.

 #### Checking application status

 Depending on the speed of the machine it is being installed onto CluedIn can take a moment to start up.

 You can check the status of this by using:
 ```shell